-- 4.2.1 Number consulted: 150. - 4.2.2 No of responses received: 14 objections - 4.2.3 Site Notice: Expired 18.12.2018 - 4.2.4 Summary of objections received: - At present there is not enough car parking space available and the loss of parking will cause hardship for elderly residents.
-Few residents can walk to local facilities so rely on cars. - Insufficient parking is shown for the new homes. - Unclear whether new homes can be served by fire appliance or dust cart. - Any further development will change the environment to a cramped, busy, overcrowded space.
+- 4.2.1 Number consulted: 150.

+- 4.2.2 No of responses received: 17 objections

+- 4.2.3 Site Notice: Expired 18.12.2018

+- 4.2.4 Summary of objections received: - At present there is not enough car parking space available and the loss of parking will cause hardship for elderly residents.
+Few residents can walk to local facilities so rely on cars. - Insufficient parking is shown for the new homes. - Unclear whether new homes can be served by fire appliance or dust cart. - Any further development will change the environment to a cramped, busy, overcrowded space. - The red line includes land where the ownership which is claimed and used by the occupants of Toms Lane however is not owned by anyone.
+Concerns that as the red line includes this land when works commence then this will be used to store building materials and if used would like to ensure that this can be enforced upon.